Aryanraj404/The-Mock-Data-Forge-/README.md

 📖 Introduction

-Mock Data Forge is a schema-based mock data generator built as part of the CSEA Induction Task at .
+Mock Data Forge is a schema-based mock data generator built as part of the CSEA Induction Task.

 The project is a **Node.js / JavaScript-based web application** that allows users to define a data schema and generate realistic mock JSON data for development and testing purposes.